 The Department of Immigration and Citizenship (DIAC) proposes to undertake a major redevelopment of the existing Villawood Immigration and Detention Facility in the suburb of Villawood, in Sydney.
-The Department of Finance and Deregulation has been given the responsibility for managing the delivery of the redevelopment on DIAC’s behalf.
+The Department of Finance has been given the responsibility for managing the delivery of the redevelopment on DIAC’s behalf.

 The redevelopment will remediate the site and replace ageing infrastructure and facilities in accordance with the principles in the Standards for Design and Fit-out of Immigration Detention Facilities, Standards for Health Services in Australian Immigration Detention Centres, and the Detention Health Framework.
 It will also in corporate amenities that promote the health and wellbeing of people in detention, staff and visitors.